top of page

 • 5 min read

-• Increased plaque accumulation
+• Increased plaque accumulation.

-• Chronic bad breath (halitosis)
+• Chronic bad breath (halitosis).

-• Gum irritation and ulcers
+• Gum irritation and ulcers.

-Why Removing Dentures at Night Promotes Better Oral Health
+Why Removing Dentures at Night is Beneficial

 1. Allows Oral Tissues to Recover